evefim/Udacity/Project_1/README.md

 3. Split this number also in proportion 85/15, so for validation we need to take 4 (0.15 * 27) files with cyclists and 11 (0.15 * 70) files without cyclists.
 This is done in order to have different files with cyclists for better generalization.
 4. Randomly permute lists of files with and without cyclists and take from this lists 4 and 11 files, respectively, for validation and remaining files for training.
-5. Continue step 4 until the total number of all types of objects is be split in proportion 85/15 for training and validation sets.
+5. Continue step 4 until the total number of all types of objects is split in proportion 85/15 for training and validation sets.
 6. Save filenames for validation set in validation.txt.
 7. Run [create_splits.py](create_splits.py) script to perform real dataset split.